 The Role of the MHTF

-The Women & Health Initiative is leading Adding Content to Contact (ACC), a project which will systematically assess the obstacles that prevent and the factors that enable the adoption and implementation of cost-effective and innovative approaches for antenatal and postnatal care along the care continuum.
-ACC is a collaborative effort between the Women & Health Initiative, ICS Integrare and the Human Reproduction Programme at the WHO.
-ACC will explore how these approaches can best be adopted and scaled up in resource poor settings to benefit women and children.
-In addition to conducting targeted literature reviews of current guidelines and practices related to antenatal and post-natal care, ACC will also conduct in-depth country assessments in select countries to determine how guidelines are being translated into practice along the care continuum.
-The in-depth country assessments and literature reviews will be presented at a technical meeting in spring 2014, where the project team will further identify gaps and opportunities for improvement in ANC and PNC delivery.
-These recommended next steps will be disseminated at a special workshop held in conjunction with the International Confederation of Midwives conference in Prague in early June.
+The Women & Health Initiative is leading Adding Content to Contact (ACC), a project which systematically assesses the obstacles that prevent and the factors that enable the adoption and implementation of cost-effective and innovative approaches for antenatal and postnatal care along the care continuum.
+ACC is a collaborative effort between the Women & Health Initiative at the Harvard School of Public Health, ICS Integrare, and the Human Reproduction Programme at the WHO.
+ACC explores how these innovative approaches can best be adopted and scaled up in resource poor settings to benefit women and children.
+In addition to conducting targeted literature reviews of current guidelines and practices related to antenatal and post-natal care, ACC has also conducted in-depth assessments in select countries to determine how guidelines are being translated into practice along the care continuum.
+At a technical meeting in spring 2014, the project team further identified gaps and opportunities for improvement in ANC and PNC delivery.
+The in-depth country assessments and systematic reviews were presented at a special workshop held in conjunction with the International Confederation of Midwives conference in Prague in early June.
+Papers based on the project findings are currently being prepared for publication.

 For information on perinatal care for mothers and newborns, please visit our Perinatal Health topic page.